-Figure 1-9: Wind energy capacity in Indiana (Data source: IURC [9])
+Figure 1-9: Wind energy capacity in Indiana (Data source: IURC [9], DOE [10])

-The other renewable resource that has been experiencing rapid growth in Indiana in the last decade is solar photovoltaic, with its installed capacity increasing from virtually none in 2008 to 455 MW as of July 2021.
-As can be seen in Table 1-1 the PV capacity is connected to the grid as follows: 47 percent (215 MW) through either direct ownership by utilities or through power purchase agreements, 27 percent (125 MW) through net metering tariffs and 25 percent (116 MW) through feed-in tariffs.
+The other renewable resource that has been experiencing rapid growth in Indiana in the last decade is solar photovoltaic, with its installed capacity increasing from virtually none in 2008 to more than 682 MW as of July 2022.
+As can be seen in Table 1-1 the PV capacity is connected to the grid as follows: 61 percent (415 MW) through either direct ownership by utilities or through power purchase agreements2, 22 percent (149 MW) through net metering3 tariffs and 17 percent (118 MW) through feed-in tariffs4.

 The factors credited for rapid growth in photovoltaic generation capacity in Indiana include federal, state and utility incentives.
-Federal incentives include the extension and modification of
+Federal incentives include the 30 percent ITC.
+In the recently

-&lt;sup>2 For the sake of brevity, the following designations are used in this report to indicate each utility: Duke - Duke Energy Indiana, Hoosier - Hoosier Energy Rural electric Cooperative, IPL - Indianapolis Power & Light Company, IMPA - Indiana Municipal Power Agency, I&M - Indiana Michigan Power, NIPSCO - Northern Indiana Public Service Company, CenterPoint - CenterPoint Energy, and WVPA - Wabash Valley Power Association.
+2 For the sake of brevity, the following designations are used in this report to indicate each utility: AES - AES Indiana, Duke - Duke Energy Indiana, Hoosier - Hoosier Energy Rural electric Cooperative, IMPA - Indiana Municipal Power Agency, I&M - Indiana Michigan Power, NIPSCO - Northern Indiana Public Service Company, CenterPoint - CenterPoint Energy, and WVPA - Wabash Valley Power Association.

-&lt;sup>3 The net metering rule allows customers with eligible renewable resource generating facilities to receive credit for the self-generated electricity at the retail rate.
+3 The net metering rule allows customers with eligible renewable resource generating facilities to receive credit for the self-generated electricity at the retail rate.
 At the end of each billing cycle the customer pays for the net electricity received from the utility.
 In the Indiana rule excess generation by the customer is credited to the next billing cycle.

-&lt;sup>4 A feed-in tariff is a long-term contract offered by a utility to buy electricity from a customer-owned renewable resource generating facility at incentive rates that reflect the cost of generating electricity from the renewable technology.
+4 A feed-in tariff is a long-term contract offered by a utility to buy electricity from a customer-owned renewable resource generating facility at incentive rates that reflect the cost of generating electricity from the renewable technology.